rebelsky/sams-assorted-musings-reflections/duke-tip-2016.md

 to be one of the most rewarding things I do, and I hope that you'll find the same.

+My next recommendation also has to do with other people.  *Don't do everything yourself; collaborate with others.*  Joe gave you a long list of things that I do.
+Most of those things I do with other people.
+And, in general, things are much more successful when I work with others.
+We get more perspectives, and the additional perspectives lead to a better result.
+We share work.
+We challenge each other.
+I know that I've often made a decision that I thought was great, only to discover later that it was wrong.
+When someone challenges me early on in the process, I avoid wasted time going in the wrong direction.

+It should be obvious, but you should also *take time to thank the people who make a difference to you*.
+You've clearly achieved a lot.
+You probably didn't do it alone.
+Thank your parents.
+Thank your teachers.
+Thank your siblings and friends.
+I'll admit that I could not have hoped to have reached the position I'm at without a lot of support, support from my parents and teachers when I was young; support from my professors, when I was in college and graduate school (I still remember my most frequent comment from Gerald Mast, from whom I took about four classes:
+"Sam, you have great ideas.
+It's too bad that your writing interferes."
+He's responsible for me eventually finding a competent writer's voice.);
+support from my colleagues, in my professional life; and support from my family, who help me achieve everything.

 We have almost reached the end of my remarks.
 It's therefore time for my penultimate recommendation.
 (I know all of you know what "penultimate" means, but let me explain to your parents.
 Penultimate means "next to last".
 We use the more confusing term to make ourselves sound smarter.)
-I think Joe might try to fire me if I didn't say "*When you're looking at colleges in a few years, consider Grinnell.*"  Grinnell permits you to explore a wide variety of interests, exposes you to new and challenging ideas, provides you with committed faculty and other resources, and gives you a set of interesting and talented peers to work with.
+I think Dr. Bagnoli might try to get President Kington to fire me if I didn't say "*When you're looking at colleges in a few years, consider Grinnell.*" Grinnell permits you to explore a wide variety of interests, exposes you to new and challenging ideas, provides you with committed faculty and other resources, and gives you a set of interesting and talented peers to work with.
 (Joe, did I do okay?)

 My final recommendation is to *be proud of yourselves*.
 Few students achieve your level of academic achievement, and you should take the time to congratulate yourselves.

+As you know, most lectures end with a quiz.
+I hope you were taking notes.

+Are you ready?
+Should we have Joe take the quiz for you?

+Which of the following were recommendations that I made today?

+* *Pursue your passions.* (Yes)
+* Do what you love now; it's clearly what you'll always love.
+(No)
+* *Focus on one thing.* (No)
+* *Take the time to figure out what you are passionate about.* (Yes)
+* *Don't focus on just one thing.* (Yes)
+* Use words like "penultimate" and "defenestrate" (No)
+* *Learn how to "buckle down" and do work.* (Yes)
+* *Challenge yourself.* (Yes)
+* Pursue wealth and power.
+(No)
+* *Take responsibility for others.* (Yes)
+* Brag about your achievements.
+(No)
+* *Don't do everything yourself; collaborate with others.* (Yes)
+* *Take time to thank the people who have made a difference.* (Yes)
+* Attend Grinnell.
+(No)
+* *When you are thinking about college, consider Grinnell.* (Yes)
+* *Be proud of yourselves.
+You deserve it.* (Yes)

 Thank you for taking the time to listen.
-I look forward to seeing you receive your awards,  I also hope you enjoy the rest of your visit.
+I look forward to seeing you receive your awards.
+I also hope you enjoy the rest of your visit.

 ---

-Your comments are appreciated.
+As always, I appreciate any comments folks wish to send my way.
+(And no, I'm not saying that as part of the speech.)

-*Version 1.0.1 of 2016-05-01.*
+*Version 1.1 of 2016-05-03.*